raendev/raenville/README.md

 3. Webpage is split into two parts, "user" part and "developer" part.

-   Developer part explains:
+   #### Developer part

+   Explains:

    - what just happened (see `2` above)
    - how the project is structured
    - where the source code of this specific content is

+   #### User part

-   User part prompts user to log in with NEAR.
-(This should already give people their first a-ha moment: how easy it is to add auth to their app with NEAR.
+   Prompts user to log in with NEAR.

+   (Doing this should already give people their first a-ha moment: how easy it is to add auth to their app with NEAR.
 Ideally, the NEAR login process will be simplified, so that even if the web2 crowd drops out after this, they'll still be inspired to reach for NEAR instead of some OAuth solution the next time they want to quickly add authentication to an app.)

 4. After logging in, content changes.

-Page now explains:
+   #### User part

+   Remains mostly unchanged and minimal, maybe says "Welcome, account-name.testnet"

+   #### Developer part

+   Explains:

    - Look at that, identity as a primitive!
 With blockchains, the web finally has identity baked into the protocol.
    - More about NEAR Wallet